mit-submit/submit-users-guide/source/running.rst

 HTCondor
 ~~~~~~~~

-The subMIT machines have access to several clusters with thousands of available cores via HTCondor.
+The SubMIT machines have access to several clusters with thousands of available cores via HTCondor.
 These following sections describe which clusters are available to run on, a brief description of what is available on each cluster, and what is needed in your submission script in order to send your HTCondor jobs to each cluster.

 Available clusters